readium/lcp-specs/lcp.md

 | `algorithm` | Algorithm used to generate the User Key from the User Passphrase, identified using the URIs defined in [[XML-ENC]((#normative-references))].
 This <b class="rfc">must</b> match the User Key hash algorithm named in the Encryption Profile identified in `encryption/profile`. | URI |
 | `key_check` | The value of the License Document’s `id` field, encrypted using the User Key and the same algorithm identified for Content Key encryption in `encryption/content_key/algorithm`.
 This is used to verify that the Reading System has the correct User Key. | Base 64 encoded octet sequence |

-*This example shows the encryption information for a License Document that uses the base Encryption Profile for LCP 1.0.*
+*Example 2: Encryption information for a License Document that uses the base Encryption Profile for LCP 1.0.*

 ```json
 {